davidf552/Data_Engineering_Capstone/README.md

 The data platform includes a Big Data repository that is used for analytics using machine learning with Apache Spark.
 This big data repository gets data from several sources including the data warehouse and the web server log.
 As data from the web server is logged, it needs to be added to the big data system on a frequent basis, therefore making it an ideal process to automate using a data pipeline.

 Using Apache Airflow, daily data from the web server log will be extracted, processed and stored in a format to prepare it for loading into the big data platform.
-The DAG will be called "process_web_log"
+The DAG will be called ["process_web_log"](process_web_log.py)

-The mentioned files **"automation.py"** and **"process_web_log.py"** will be available inside this repository.

 [Return](#introduction)